How to Say Lost in Latin?

 Frequently Asked Questions

 Forma is a Latin and Italian word meaning “form, shape, appearance”.
-Both the Latin forma and the English form are used interchangeably as informal terms in biology: Form (zoology) Form (botany).
+Both the Latin form and the English form are used interchangeably as informal terms in biology: Form (zoology) and Form (botany).

 The five classical Latin declensions are nominative, genitive, dative, accusative, and vocative.
-These declensions were based on the gender of the noun.
+Moreover, these declensions were based on the gender of the noun.

 Latin is not difficult to learn, but it does require some effort.
 To master Latin, you will need to spend time reading, writing, speaking, listening, and thinking in Latin.
 You may also want to take a class at your local community college or university.